lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 {% enddetails %}

-## Variational inference to approximate a target posterior
+## Variational inference for Bayesian inference

 While variational inference can be performed for any generic target density $$ \widetilde{p}(\theta) $$, the common scenario is that our target density is a *posterior distribution*: